Dora36/important-notes/README.md

-# important-note
+# important-notes
-some learning note
+some learning notes